microsoft/WindowsAppSDK/dev/AppNotifications/WriteUp.md

 ## Receiving Push Notification in the Background
 ### Unpackaged App
+The only change required when receiving Push Notifications in the background for an upackaged app is adding telemetry to the LongRunningProcess at the point it pass controll to the app.

 Event | Provider | Time
 --- | --- | ---
 CheckForNetMessageReceived | Wpnprv | 90.175799100